News - Title Research

 Flagged shareholdings

-Once a shareholding has been flagged as dormant, the transfer agent will formally undergo an escheatment process, which involves releasing custody of the holding to the relevant US State.
+Once a shareholding has been flagged as dormant, the Transfer Agent will formally undergo an Escheatment process, which involves releasing custody of the holding to the relevant US State.
 Most commonly, this is Delaware as most companies are incorporated there.
-Once in the custody of a state, the holding will usually be liquidated, and the resulting funds held on an unclaimed asset register.
-Whilst these funds can be reclaimed by their rightful owner or decedents of the deceased for probate matters, the holding ceases to be an asset that can either depreciate or appreciate in value.
+Once in the custody of a State, the holding will usually be liquidated, and the resulting funds held on an unclaimed asset register.
+Whilst these funds can be reclaimed by their rightful owner or descendants of the deceased for probate matters, the holding ceases to be an asset that can either depreciate or appreciate in value.

 The value element is an important aspect for UK practitioners to consider as it may impact valuations used for obtaining a Grant and for reporting to HMRC.
 As an example, if a deceased held shares in a US company that significantly increased in value (such as several pharmaceutical companies during the pandemic) and values were obtained on the basis of an intact holding, if it later transpires that the holding escheated prior to significant appreciation, then it may be the deciding factor in whether the estate was taxable.
 Notwithstanding, beneficiaries may be disappointed to discover that the estate is of lower value than anticipated.